burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * No destructor

-If you want to write a more or less portable dynamic library that can be used from C and even [.NET](https://dotnet.microsoft.com/en-us/) you should try to make all your exported functions take and return only parameters of POD-types.
+If you want to write a more or less portable dynamic library that can be used from C and even [.NET](https://dotnet.microsoft.com/en-us/), you should try to make all your exported functions take and return only parameters of POD-types.

-The lifetime of objects of non-POD class type begins when the constructor has finished and ends when the destructor has finished.
+The lifetime of objects of the non-POD class type begins when the constructor has finished and ends when the destructor has finished.
 For POD classes, the lifetime begins when storage for the object is occupied and finishes when that storage is released or reused.

 For objects of POD types, it is guaranteed by the standard that when you `memcpy` the contents of your object into an array of `char` or `unsigned char` and then `memcpy` the contents back into your object, the object will hold its original value.

-As you may know, it is illegal (the compiler should issue an error) to make a jump via `goto` from a point where some variable was not yet in scope to a point where it is already in scope.
+As you may know, it is illegal (the compiler should issue an error) to make a jump via `goto` from a point where some variable is not yet in scope to a point where it is already in scope.
 This restriction applies only if the variable is of non-POD type.
 It is guaranteed that there will be no padding at the beginning of a POD object.

 ## Standard Layout (From C++11)

-C++11 introduces relaxed POD type definition - [standard layout types](https://en.cppreference.com/w/cpp/language/classes#POD_class).
+C++11 introduces a relaxed POD type definition - [standard layout types](https://en.cppreference.com/w/cpp/language/classes#POD_class).
 To have a standard layout, the following rules should be satisfied for your type:

 * No virtual functions in your class/struct
 * No virtual base class/struct